lf-lang/lf-lang.github.io/packages/documentation/README.md

 where `T` is one of `c`, `cpp`, etc.

-If you re-run the same script on the same markdown file, it will update the code blocks with the latest version in the above directory.
+If you re-run the same script on the same Markdown file, it will update the code blocks with the latest version in the above directory.
 The code will be expected to be in `Name.lf` file.
-If no macthin code is found, then an error message will be inserted instead into the markdown file.
+If no matching code is found, then an error message will be inserted instead into the Markdown file.